amirfhg/patent_embeddings/README.md

 I use sentence transformers (HuggingFace model "all-mpnet-base-v2") to vectorize the title and abstract of US public companies granted patents.
 The result is a vector database of hundreds of thousands of patents, each being a 768-dimensional vector in embedding space.

-'vectorize_patent_abstract.py' step by step goes through vectorizing each patent's abstract in the sample.
+The code in 'vectorize_patent_abstract.py' shows how we vectorize patent  abstracts in the sample.

 Directions in embedding space can correspond to a specific domain of innovation (although not all dimensions may be interpretable).